Texas Court Records

 How Do I Lookup a Criminal Court Case in Texas?

 Criminal records are generated and disseminated by law enforcement agencies in each jurisdiction.
 To view an ongoing criminal court case record in Texas, it is necessary to contact the courthouse where the trial is taking place and determine what options are available.
 To view criminal court case records for a case that has been concluded, visit the state's Crime Records Service, a statewide database operated by the Texas Department of Public Safety.
-It is also possible to find this information through third-party websites such as CourtRecords.us, although this information may vary from state-sponsored searches.
+It is also possible to find this information through third-party websites such as CourtRecords.us, although it may vary from state-sponsored searches.

 How to Access Electronic Court Records in Texas

-Unless the records have been sealed or marked confidential, anyone can use the Texas Crime Records Service, as stated in the previous section.
+Unless the records have been sealed or marked confidential, anyone may use the Texas Crime Records Service, as stated in the previous section.
 This allows access to all public criminal records in the state.

 How Do I Remove Public Court Records in Texas?